ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 Be careful though as the scoped attribute leads to a certain performance hit.
 Simply by adding the same class or id that we used in the template, we avoid this performance hit and still can have some scoped SCSS.
 Note that this will also style the child components.
-A .vue file can contain more than one style tag.
+A `.vue` file can contain more than one style tag.

-If you want to use global styles, you can either put them in App.vue or create your own CSS file that you import either directly in index.html or in App.vue.
+If you want to use global styles, you can either put them in `App.vue` or create your own CSS file that you import either directly in `index.html` or in `App.vue`.

 ### Should you put everything in a .vue file?
-For small components, a .vue file will be very interesting as you have all the elements that make up your component into one specific file.
+For small components, a `.vue` file will be very interesting as you have all the elements that make up your component into one specific file.
-But what if you have for example lots of lines in the template tag?
+But what if you have for example lots of lines in the `template` tag?
 Or what if you just want to split up the file?
-One tactic you can use is the src attribute on the template, script and/or style tags.
+One tactic you can use is the `src` attribute on the `template`, `script` and/or `style` tags.

 ```vue
 <template src="./mycomponent.html"></template>